-Tomato growing is kind of our thing.
-And when you raise thousands of tomatoes, planting them in the ground can be a dreaded task.
-When the work is done, your knees, back, arms, and legs can be sore for days!!
+I totally understand that!
+Tomato growing is kind of our thing, and we plant hundreds if not thousands of plants by hand.
+And getting that many plants in the ground can be a dreaded task.
+When the work is done, our knees, backs, arms, and legs can be sore for days!!

-A few years ago we found a tool that cut our planting time down by hours!
+A few years ago we found a standing planter that cut our planting time down by hours!

 And I’m really excited to tell you all about the incredible tool that changed planting hundreds of tomatoes from dreadful to no problem!